- Bunnacurry Graveyard Survey

 The Achill Archaeological Field School is the oldest and probably the foremost Field School of archaeology and anthropology in Ireland and celebrates 24 years of archaeology fieldwork and research.
 The mission of the Achill Archaeological Field School is to provide a unique experience for students interested in archaeology and anthropology who wish to explore the rich cultural heritage of Achill Island on the west coast of Ireland.

-The Achill Archaeological Field School has been training students in field techniques for 23 years.
-We usually conduct two archaeological excavations each year, in 2014 the first in April will deal with recently uncovered coastal peat beds at Dooagh and the second with a probable Megalithic Tomb on Slievemore Mountain, while the second programme commecing in June will involve an excavation at a late medieval house site at Keem.
+The Achill Archaeological Field School has been training students in field techniques for 24 years.
+We usually conduct two archaeological excavations each year.
+In 2015 the first programme wiill commence in May and will continue the excavations at the Cromlech Tumulus on Slievemore Mountain, while the second programme commecing in June will involve an excavation at a late medieval house site at Keem.

 The field school programme commences on the 18 May and continues through to September.
-Residential archaeology courses from 1-week to 10-weeks are available for all people interested in archaeology.
+Residential archaeology courses from 1-week to 7-weeks are available for all people interested in archaeology.
 We also offer non-residential course at a considerable discount.